Do your customers love you or hate you?

 Customers are busy and/or impatient, and they want quick service and fast answers.
 By reducing AHT and increasing FCR, you can provide quick resolutions, which will make customers happy and yield a high NPS for your contact center.
 And one of the best ways to do this is to empower your agents with the right tools such as Unified Agent Desktops and integration solutions.

-An Agent Desktop provides agents with easy and near-instant access to relevant information and context to focus on customers and have meaningful interactions that improve their experiences.
+An Agent Desktop provides agents with easy and near-instant access to relevant information and context to focus on customers and has meaningful interactions that improve their experiences.
 By simplifying agent workflows, the Agent Desktop helps reduce errors, lowers AHT, and improves FCR, all of which positively impact NPS.

-Solutions that integrate the contact center’s main operational platform with third-party technologies and tools like CRM (e.g. Salesforce or Microsoft Dynamics), ERP, Zendesk or ServiceNow can help leverage operational synergies and streamline business processes to improve agent efficiency and productivity, which again has a positive effect on customer interactions, and thus on NPS.
+Solutions that integrate the contact center’s main operational platform with third-party technologies and tools like CRM (e.g. Salesforce or Microsoft Dynamics), ERP, Zendesk, or ServiceNow can help leverage operational synergies and streamline business processes to improve agent efficiency and productivity, which again has a positive effect on customer interactions, and thus on NPS.

 3. Get Rid Of Inefficient Silos